 Joomla!
 Bug Squad

-Thanks to the Joomla Bug Squad for their dedicated efforts investigating reports, fixing problems, and applying patches to Joomla.
-If you find a bug in Joomla, please report it on the Joomla!
+Thank you to the Joomla!
+Bug Squad for their dedicated efforts investigating reports, fixing problems, and applying patches to Joomla.
+If you find a bug in Joomla!, please report it on the Joomla!
 CMS Issue Tracker.

 Bug Squad Leadership: Mark Dexter and Nick Savov, Co-Coordinators.

 A big thanks to the Joomla!
 Security Strike Team for their ongoing work to keep Joomla! secure.
 Members include: Airton Torres, Alan Langford, Beat, Bill Richardson, Claire Mandville, David Hurley, Don Gilbert, Gary Brooks, Jason Kendall, Javier Gomez, Jean-Marie Simonet, Marijke Stuivenberg, Mark Boos, Mark Dexter, Matias Griese, Michael Babker, Nick Savov, Pushapraj Sharma, Rouven Weßling.